sobolevn/sobolevn.github.io/_drafts/2020-06-07-how-async-should-have-been.md

 We have changed a couple of things to make our pseudo-code real:

 1. We now use [`IOResultE`](https://returns.readthedocs.io/en/latest/pages/io.html) which is a functional way to handle sync `IO` that might fail.
-Remember, [exceptions are not always welcome](https://sobolevn.me/2019/02/python-exceptions-considered-an-antipattern)!
+Remember, [exceptions are not always welcome](https://sobolevn.me/2019/02/python-exceptions-considered-an-antipattern)! `Result`-based types allow modeling exceptions as separate `Failure()` values.
+While successful values are wrapped in `Success` type.
 In a traditional approach, no one cares about exceptions.
-We do ❤️
+But, we do care ❤️
-2. We changed one `.map` call to `.bind_result` for correct type composition, we have also changed how `raise_for_status` is called.
-Because in `httpx` it does not return any value and we still want to chain it, `tap` helps us with that.
-We also mark it as `safe`, now it won't raise any exceptions.
-Instead, it will return `Result` values: `Success[Response]` if the request was successful, and `Failure(reason)` if it was the case
-3. We use [`httpx`](https://github.com/encode/httpx/) that can work with sync and async requests
+2. We use [`httpx`](https://github.com/encode/httpx/) that can work with sync and async requests

 Now, let's try the async version!